-A provisional rating reflects the Race Committee's best estimate of the potential performance of the boat or class under consideration relative to other boats when there is insufficient information available for a confirmed rating to be determined.
-It is based primarily on a preliminary physical comparison with similar boats and limited race data.
+A provisional rating reflects the Race Committee's best estimate of the potential performance of the class, OAK boat or modified boat under consideration relative to other classes and boats where there is insufficient information available for a confirmed rating to be determined.
+It is based primarily on a preliminary physical comparison with similar boats, limited race data and the application of the knowledge and experience of the Race Committee.

 A Provisional Rating will apply while relevant data (such as physical measurements and appropriate race data) are collected to enable a Confirmed Rating to be developed.
 Generally a Provisional Rating will not be altered once it has been allocated until a Confirmed Rating is determined.
+However, the Race Committee has discretion to vary a Provisional Rating if in its opinion a Provisional Rating is unfair to a class, an OAK boat or a modified boat.

-A provisional rating will usually be in place for at least a year to allow sufficient race data to be accumulated and will only will be changed or a confirmed rating allocated either after the completion of a summer series or at the start of a new racing season (ie in April or October in any year).
+A Provisional Rating will usually be in place for about 12 months to allow for sufficient race data to be accumulated for a confirmed rating to be allocated.
+Insofar as it is practicable to do so the Race Committee will allocate a Confirmed Rating to apply from the commencement of the Summer Series or the commencement of the Winter Series in a racing season (ie usually in October or April in any season).